7000 Provider Investigations (PI) Community

 4563 Youth in the Custody of the Texas Juvenile Justice Department (TJJD)

-5736 Facility under the Jurisdiction of Another Health and Human Services (HHS) Division
+5735 Facility under the Jurisdiction of Another Health and Human Services (HHS) Division

-Provider Investigations Handbook, 1340 Other State Agencies and Investigative Entities
+HHSC Provider Investigations Handbook, 1340 Other State Agencies and Investigative Entities

 7720 Ensuring the Community Provider Does Not Work for a Facility

-Sometimes, community providers and facility staff can be mistaken for one another.
-To verify that a community provider is not actually a facility staff member, the intake specialist uses IMPACT resources.
-IMPACT resources can identify whether the business a community provider works for is a facility.
-When the business a community provider works for is unknown, the intake specialist uses professional judgment in determining whether the alleged perpetrator is a community provider or facility provider.
+IMPACT resources can identify whether the business that a community provider works for is a facility.
+When the business a community provider works for is unknown, the intake specialist uses professional judgment in determining whether the alleged perpetrator is a community provider or a facility staff member.

 The community provider works for a facility when the Investigation Jurisdiction column says “AFC” and the Facility Type column says one of the following:

-- AFC Private HCS.
+• AFC Private HCS.

-- AFC CMHMR Oper HCS.
+• AFC CMHMR Oper HCS.

-- AFC DADS Oper HCS.
+• AFC DADS Oper HCS.

-- AFC CMHMR Center.
+• AFC CMHMR Center.

-- AFC DADS Center.
+• AFC DADS Center.

-- AFC CMHMR Non-Res.
+• AFC CMHMR Non-Res.

-- AFC DADS Non-Res.
+• AFC DADS Non-Res.

-- AFC CMHMR Contract.
+• AFC CMHMR Contract.

-- AFC DADS Contract.
+• AFC DADS Contract.

-- AFC State Center.
+• AFC State Center.

-- AFC State Hospital.
+• AFC State Hospital.

-- Limited Svc Provider-LSP (APS Only).
+• Limited Svc Provider-LSP (APS Only).

 7730 Dual Jurisdiction between PI Community and Another HHS Division

-- PI Community intake
+• PI Community intake.

 PI Community staff notifies the other HHS division when PI Community receives information that is under another HHS division’s jurisdiction.